warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 As we expected, as $U \rightarrow \infty$ we get lots of local moments but as
 $t \rightarrow \infty$ we get no local moments.

+TODO: Conclusion.
+I think I should review what the stuff we did meant physically, some further reading like Michal's stuff, and link the QOSF and QCM program.

 :::